-A system was put in place to monitor printing volumes, initially in order to identify a baseline for setting reduction targets.
+A system was put in place in 2014 to monitor printing volumes, initially in order to identify a baseline for setting reduction targets.
+However, comprehensive benchmarks for reduction targets have yet to be set.

 Waste sorting system is in place.
 Composting system is in place.
 Small hazardous and electronic waste sorting system is in place (inks, batteries, pens, mobile phones, lamps, etc) with three collection boxes in the office.
 Collection system for Electrical and Electronic Equipment waste in place: broken phones, headphones, desk lamps.
-Collection system for hazardous waste also in place: detergents leftovers, paints, lamps.
+Collection system for hazardous waste also in place:

+detergents leftovers, paints, lamps.